Download: Visit the SentryOne Document product page to learn more about purchasing or to start a free trial.

 The Solution Explorer contains a hierarchically organized tree of all objects within the current detail level that contain lineage.
 Select an object with Track Selection enabled to re-draw the focus of the lineage diagram to the newly selected object within the Solution Explorer.

-Note: If an object does not expand when selected, the object does not have any child objects that contain lineage, or the current detail level prevents it from expanding further.
+Note: If an object does not have ain the Solution Explorer, the object does not have any child objects that contain lineage, or the current detail level prevents it from expanding further.

 Searching the Solution Explorer